brayhandeaza/codepath-todo-app/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *Todo App*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Todo App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **Brayhan De Aza**

 Time spent: 2 hours spent in total